Generative AI as a Pillar for Predicting 2D and 3D Wildfire Spread: Beyond Physics-Based Models and Traditional Deep Learning: Discussion and Future Directions

-Generative AI models such as VAEs and Transformers have emerged as computationally efficient surrogates for simulating wildfire spread and fire propagation.
-Unlike physics-based models that rely on intensive numerical solvers, these generative architectures can emulate spatiotemporal fire dynamics from historical or synthetic data, enabling the rapid generation of high-resolution wildfire scenarios with minimal computational overhead.
-Once trained, they deliver near-instant predictions, making them ideal for time-critical tasks such as emergency response, evacuation planning, and real-time firefighting operations.
-A key advantage of these models is their ability to run on edge devices—including UAVs, remote sensors, connected vehicles, and mobile platforms like tablets or smartphones used by firefighters.
-Prior work has shown that convolutional and transformer-based models can be optimized for execution on low-power hardware such as NVIDIA Jetson Nano or Intel Movidius, enabling on-board inference without cloud dependence \citep{hu2024edge, mahdi2022edge}.
-This reduces reliance on remote infrastructure and mitigates communication delays or outages, especially in remote or disaster-affected areas \citep{xu2024urban}.
+\rev{ Generative AI models such as VAEs and Transformers have shown considerable promise as computationally efficient surrogates for simulating wildfire spread.
+Unlike physics-based models that rely on intensive numerical solvers, these architectures can emulate spatiotemporal fire dynamics from historical or synthetic data, producing high-resolution wildfire scenarios with minimal computational overhead.
+Once trained, they offer near-instant inference, making them attractive for time-critical applications such as emergency response, evacuation planning, and real-time firefighting operations, and potentially deployable on mobile devices with limited computing resources.}

+\rev{ However, despite the reviewed 11 studies demonstrating the computational efficiency and superior inference speeds of generative AI models, this research remains largely at an experimental stage.
+None of these studies have explored the bright potential of deploying such lightweight generative models directly on mobile platforms and edge devices.
+This represents an important gap and a promising direction for future research. }

+\rev{ Edge and mobile deployment could distribute computational and data analytics workloads across devices such as smartphones, UAVs, sensor controllers, and CCTV camera systems, reducing reliance on remote infrastructure and mitigating communication delays—especially critical in disaster-affected or connectivity-limited regions.
+Prior work has shown that convolutional and transformer-based models can be optimized for low-power hardware, such as NVIDIA Jetson Nano or Intel Movidius, enabling onboard inference without cloud dependence \cite{hu2024edge, mahdi2022edge}.
+Lightweight ViTs-based fire segmentation models are increasingly compatible with embedded systems, supporting high-frequency updates and real-time forecasting on resource-constrained devices \cite{spiller2022hyperspectral, lee2024vit}. }